 The Company sometimes renegotiates or otherwise modifies the contractual cash flows of financing to its customers.
 The Company assesses whether the modified terms result in the financial asset being significantly modified and therefore derecognised.
-When the contractual cash flows of a financial asset are renegotiated or otherwise modified and the renegotiation or modification does not result in the derecognition of that financial asset in accordance with IFRS, the Company recalculates the gross carrying amount of the financial asset are modified as the present of profit and loss account.
+When the contractual cash flows of a financial asset are renegotiated or otherwise modified and the renegotiation or modification does not result in the derecognition of that financial asset in accordance with IFRS, the Company recalculates the gross carrying amount of the financial asset and shall recognise a modification gain or loss in statement of profit and loss account.
 The gross carrying amount of the financial asset is recalculated as the present value of the renegotiated or modified contractual cash flows that are discounted at the financial asset's original effective interest rate (or credit-adjusted effective interest rate for purchased or originated credit-impaired financial assets).
-Any costs or fees incurred adjust the carrying amount of the modified financial asset.
+Any costs or fees incurred adjust the carrying amount of the modified financial asset and are amortised over the remaining term of the modified financial asset.